vladfeigin/llm-agents-evaluation/README.md

 - **Microsoft Fabric**: Observability and evaluation results analysis.
 - **Langchain**: Popular LLM framework with easy integrations with Azure AI Search and Azure Document Intelligence.

-**Note**: This project goal is demonstrating the methodology of developing and evaluating LLM-based applications and it uses RAG Agent just as an example.
+**Note**: This project goal is demonstrating the framework of developing and evaluating LLM-based applications and it uses RAG Agent just as an example.

 ## Evaluating LLM-Based Agents